SystemRage/py-kms/README.md

 - To generate random EPID type: "python randomPID.py"

 # Other Important Stuff
-- Read "py-kms_Guide.txt" for more informations about activation with py-kms.
+- Read "py-kms_Guide.pdf" for more informations about activation with py-kms.
-- File "py-kms_ClientKeys.txt" contains GVLK keys.
+- File "py-kms_ClientKeys.pdf" contains GVLK keys.